 As people age, finding coordinated medical care can be difficult.
 It’s not uncommon for an elderly adult to be prescribed multiple medications and treatments by different specialists.
-But who is looking at the big picture?
+There is where a geriatric consultation can help, someone who can look at the big picture.

 Gilchrist geriatrician Anna Monias, MD, answers questions about how a geriatric consultation can help older adults with serious illness improve their quality of life.